BabylonJS/Documentation/content/snippets/gamelets/Car_Driven.md

 ![Ackerman Steering](/img/samples/ackerman.jpg)

-The front wheel pivots and the rear wheel supports form a rectangle with a distance L between thefront and rear and a distance A betwen the two front wheels.
+The front wheel pivots and the rear wheel supports form a rectangle with a distance L between the front and rear and a distance A betwen the two front wheels.
 When the front inside wheel is turned through an angle of theta the centre of rotation is where the line through the pivot point normal to the wheel meets the line through the two real wheel supports.
 The distance R of the centre of rotation from the inside rear wheel support can be found using R = L/tan(theta) and from the middle